Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Troy and its opponents have scored at least 49.5 points or more only once this season.
+- Troy has combined with its opponents to put up more than 49.5 points only once this season.

-- Texas State's games have gone over 49.5 points in three of five chances this season.

-- The combined points per game average of the two teams, 50.5, is one point above Saturday's over/under.
+- In 60% of Texas State's games this season (3/5), the teams combined to score more than Saturday's total of 49.5.

+- Saturday's total is one point lower than the two team's combined 50.5 points per game average.

-- The 53.8 points per game these two squads have allowed to opponents this season are 4.3 more than the 49.5 total in this contest.
+- The 53.8 points per game these two squads have surrendered to opponents this season are 4.3 more than the 49.5 over/under in this contest.

 Troy Stats and Trends

-- Thus far this season Troy has one win against the spread.

-- The Trojans have been favored by 6 points or more two times this season and covered the spread in one of them.
+- The Trojans have covered the spread once this season when favored by 7.5 points or more (in two chances).

-- Troy's games this year have hit the over on one of five set point totals (20%).
+- Troy's games this year have gone over the total in one out of five opportunities (20%).

 - The Trojans have 10 turnovers this season, equal to the number of takeaways for the Bobcats.